A Luna \'etale slice theorem for algebraic stacks: Global applications

 \subsection{Algebraicity results}

-These will be established using Artin's criterion, as formulated in \cite[Thm.~A]{hallj_openness_coh}.
-Consequently, we will need a preparatory result on coherence (in the sense of Auslander \cite{auslander}) of the relevant deformation and obstruction functors, which will also help with the separation conditions.
-Throughout this subsection, we assume the following: \begin{itemize} \item $k$ is a field (not necessarily algebraically closed); \item $S$ is an algebraic space, locally of finite type over $k$; and \item $\cW$ is an algebraic stack of finite type over $k$ with affine diagonal that admits a good moduli space $\cW \to S$. \end{itemize} The following proposition is a variant of \cite[Thm.~C]{hallj_coho_bc} and \cite[Thm.~D]{perfect_complexes_stacks}. \begin{proposition} Assume $S$ is an affine scheme.
-If $\cplx{F} \in \DQCOH(\stW)$ and $\cplx{G} \in \DCAT_{\Coh}^b(\stW)$, then the functor
+In this subsection, we fix a field $k$ (not necessarily algebraically closed), an algebraic space $X$ locally of finite type over $k$, and an algebraic stack $\cX$ of finite type over $X$ with affine diagonal over $X$ such that $\cX \to X$ is a good moduli space.
+We prove the following algebraicity results.

+\begin{theorem}[Stacks of coherent sheaves] The $X$-stack $\underline{\Coh}_{\cX/X}$, whose objects over $T \to X$ are finitely presented quasi-coherent sheaves on $\cX \times_X T$ flat over $T$, is an algebraic stack, locally of finite type over $X$, with affine diagonal over $X$. \end{theorem}